marklogic-community/marklogic-spring-batch/CONTRIBUTING.md

 Check the following properties file to see if there is any conflicts with your existing system.

-    $PROJECT_ROOT/core/gradle.properties
+    $PROJECT_ROOT/gradle.properties

 The gradle.properties file indicates where to deploy a test database to test the core unit test.
 The job.properties are used for testing the examples.

 From the project root, run the following command.
 This will create a test database that is configured as a MarkLogic Job Repository.

-    gradlew :core:mlDeploy
+    gradlew mlDeploy

 ## Set your environment variables for running the examples

-Every example under the examples project relies on a properties file called job.properties that indicates the connection information for your MarkLogic database.
-The default job.properties can be found for the project in the following location.
+Each subproject relies on a properties file called job.properties that indicates the connection information for your MarkLogic database.
+The default job.properties can be found in either one of the following locations.

-    $PROJECT_ROOT/examples/job.properties

-The directory location for the job.properties is indicated in the environment variable _job.home_.
-Make sure that this environment variable (job.home) is set before running any of the example tests.
+    $PROJECT_ROOT/job.properties
+    ../src/main/resources/job.properties
+    ../src/test/resources/job.properties

+If your testing fails due to not finding a host, check your job.properties file.

 To execute all of the automated unit tests, from the project root, run the following command.

 ```
 gradlew test
 ```

-This will execute all the core and examples testing.

 The policy is the dev branch tests are 100% passing.
 If all tests run to completion and 100% passing then you are ready to start commiting code.